MarwanEssa2006/Customer_Behavior_Analysis/README.md

-Data Analytics Project
+📊 Data Analytics Project

+An end-to-end data analytics project that analyzes customer purchasing behavior using Python, SQL, and Power BI.
+The project demonstrates data cleaning, exploratory analysis, database querying, dashboard creation, and reporting.

-Overview
+🚀 Overview

-This project demonstrates an end-to-end data analytics workflow starting from raw data loading to visualization and reporting.
+This project transforms raw customer data into meaningful business insights.
+It covers the full analytics lifecycle — from data preparation to visualization and presentation.

-The goal is to analyze customer purchase behavior, extract insights using SQL and Python, and present the results in an interactive dashboard and presentation format.
+🗂 Dataset

-Dataset
+Customer Purchase Dataset (CSV)

-Source: Customer purchase dataset (CSV format)

-Content Includes:
+Main Columns

 Customer ID